 The House and Grounds

 The beautiful home that is Chester was built in 1847 by Joseph C. Wright, a retired landscape architect from Chester, England.
-Situated on seven acres of historic arboretum just outside of Charlottesville, Virginia, Chester Bed & Breakfast's grounds contain an expansive natural lily pond, garden patio pond and fountains, large stands of English boxwoods, over 50 different varieties of trees, shrubs and flowers, and reputably the largest holly tree on record in Albemarle County, Virginia.
+Situated on seven acres of historic arboretum just outside of Charlottesville, Virginia, Chester Bed and Breakfast's grounds contain an expansive natural lily pond, garden patio pond and fountains, large stands of English boxwoods, over 50 different varieties of trees, shrubs and flowers, and reputably the largest holly tree on record in Albemarle County, Virginia.
 The woodland trail and sweeping lawns make for a lovely early morning walk or afternoon stroll.

 The Animals – Tame and Wild

 The grounds of Chester Bed and Breakfast are an informal sanctuary for a wide variety of Virginia wildlife.
 Deer, hawks, tree frogs, hummingbirds and many species of nesting birds, among others, can be seen on a regular basis.
 Our promiximity to the Blue Ridge and the James River make it possible to spot many varieties of unusual birds at our delightful Scottsville lodging; in fact, a bird census is conducted twice a year by a local wildlife group.

 Our beloved Lucy Rose, who always took great pride and joy in greeting guests, is no longer with us in body, but always here in spirit.
 While she can never be replaced, our hearts are lifted by the arrival of two new animals.
 Miss D is an exuberant and mischievious cat who traveled back with us from the West Indies and has adapted to life in a cooler climate quite well.
 She is joined by Trixie, a two-year-old Brussels Griffon whose character and spunk belie her small stature and missing front leg.
 A rescue dog from Green Dogs Unleashed, she has brought as much love into our lives as we have into hers.

 Chester Bed and Breakfast Virginia - Role in History